-- Deal with complaints in line with this Protocol and Putting Things Right arrangements; - Ensure that the principles of this Protocol are followed including Putting Things Right arrangements; - Provide for complaints to be dealt with under a single governance arrangement; - Follow a standardised approach to complaints; - Develop an integrated investigation framework for NWSSP to standardise its approach to complaints; - Ensure systems are in place to evaluate the quality and timeliness of investigations; - Administration and recording of complaints using an established system to ensure quality and timeliness of investigations; - Ensuring an Annual Report is prepared summarising all complaints, from all services, to include the presentation of the timeliness of response in accordance with compliance targets set; - Review of any processes followed and reviewer of the initial draft formal written response, before final approval by the Head of Finance and Business Development/Head of Corporate Services for release; and
+- Deal with concerns and complaints in line with this Protocol and the Putting Things Right Guidance; - Ensure that the principles of this Protocol are followed, including Putting Things Right Guidance; - Provide for concerns and complaints to be dealt with under a single governance arrangement; - Follow a standardised approach to concerns and complaints; - Develop an integrated investigation framework for NWSSP to standardise its approach to concerns and complaints; - Ensure systems are in place to evaluate the quality and timeliness of investigations; - Administration and recording of concerns and complaints using an established system to ensure quality and timeliness of investigations; - Ensuring an Annual Report is prepared summarising all concerns and complaints, from all services, to include the presentation of the timeliness of response in accordance with compliance targets set; - Review of any processes followed and reviewer of the initial draft formal written response, before final approval by the Director of Service, for release; and

-Act as a central contact when following the Complaints Protocol and a key contact for the complainant.
+• Act as a central contact when following the Concerns and Complaints Management Protocol and a key contact for the complainant.

-NWSSP Directors of Service - Local responsibility for addressing complaints relating to their directorate and ensuring that guidance given by the Complaints Lead in reference to the Protocol is followed.
-They are responsible for overseeing the consideration of complaints received that have been sent to them directly or indirectly from the Complaints Lead.
+NWSSP Directors of Service - Local responsibility for addressing concerns and complaints relating to their directorate and ensuring that guidance given by the Complaints Lead in reference to the Protocol is followed.
+They are responsible for overseeing the consideration of concerns and complaints received that have been sent to them directly or indirectly from the Complaints Lead.
 They may be supported by senior managers within their directorate.
 Direction will be given by the Complaints Lead, as required.